G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsubsection{Balanced Cover}

-The balanced cover method forms open intervals so that each interval contains the same number of points.
+The balanced cover strategy forms open intervals so that each interval contains the same number of points.
 To apply the method, the user must specify the number of intervals.
-When we choose the number of intervals found using $G$-Mapper as the input of the balanced cover method as in $F$-Mapper, it does not generate the desired Mapper graph due to difference of constructing covers.
-Hence, we start from the number of intervals obtained by $G$-Mapper and adjust this number in order to decide the optimal input number of intervals for the balanced cover method.
+When we choose the number of intervals found using G-Mapper as the input for the balanced cover method as done in F-Mapper, it does not always generate the desired Mapper graph because of differences in constructing covers.
+Hence, we start from the number of intervals obtained by G-Mapper and adjust this number in order to decide the optimal input number of intervals for the balanced cover strategy.

-In \figref{balanced-results} and \figref{balanced-realdata-results}, we present Mapper graphs generated by applying the balanced cover method to the synthetic and real-world datasets along with the parameters used.
-For the synthetic datasets, we chose the number of intervals found using the $G$-Mapper algorithm with the exception of the human dataset.
-For the dataset, $G$-Mapper found 12 intervals but this number results in a disconnected Mapper graph for the Balanced strategy so we decided to use 13 intervals instead.
-For the real-world datasets, we select the number of intervals derived from $G$-Mapper with the exception of the CIFAR-10 dataset.
-For the dataset, $G$-Mapper found 33 intervals but this number could not detect the relationship between airplanes (blue points) and birds (green points) for the Balanced strategy so we decided to use 29 intervals instead. \figref{balanced-results} and \figref{balanced-realdata-results} indicate that the balanced cover method can generate Mapper graphs similar to the G-Mapper graphs and the reference Mapper graphs although they are not almost identical as in $F$-Mapper.
+In \figref{balanced-results} and \figref{balanced-realdata-results}, we present Mapper graphs generated by applying the balanced cover strategy to the synthetic and real-world datasets along with the parameters used.
+For the synthetic datasets, we chose the number of intervals found using the G-Mapper algorithm except for the human dataset.
+For that dataset, G-Mapper found 12 intervals but this number results in a disconnected Mapper graph for the Balanced strategy so we opted for 13 intervals instead.
+For the real-world datasets, we selected the number of intervals derived from G-Mapper except for the CIFAR-10 dataset.
+For that dataset, G-Mapper found 33 intervals but this number failed to capture the relationship between airplanes (blue points) and birds (green points) for the Balanced strategy so we decided to use 29 intervals instead. \figref{balanced-results} and \figref{balanced-realdata-results} indicate that the balanced cover strategy can generate Mapper graphs similar to both G-Mapper graphs and the reference Mapper graphs although they are not almost identical as in F-Mapper.